 Boards must ensure that when funds become available, customers are invited to submit a full eligibility application and are provided the minimum information required as part of the application for CCS as described in D-1001.

-Boards must develop procedures to review parent-submitted waiting list applications to identify and remove families that have not satisfied the 60-calendar day waiting period required if previous CCS were terminated for nonpayment of the PSoC.
+Boards must develop procedures to review parent-submitted waiting list applications to identify and remove families that have not satisfied the 60-calendar day waiting period required if previous CCS were terminated for nonpayment of the PSoC or excessive absences.

-Boards must develop procedures to review parent-submitted waiting list applications to identify and remove children that have not satisfied the 60-calendar day waiting period required if the child’s previous CCS were terminated for excessive absences.

 Rule Reference: §809.55

 D-1002: Enrollment Application for Child Care Services

 Boards must ensure that customers applying for Low-Income CCS complete a full application for services at initial enrollment and redeterminations.
-The child care case management system provides a statewide online application for parents to submit full applications, including uploaded documentation, through TX3C Parent Central.
+The child care case management system provides a statewide online application for parents to submit full applications, including uploaded documentation, through TX3C—Parent Central.

 If a parent is unable to complete the online application, Boards must provide appropriate alternative methods for the parent to supply the application information, which may be keyed directly into the case management system by staff members.
 To support parents that may not be able to access or use the online application, Boards may provide the TWC-developed paper-based application to parents.